A-BlessingTheAnalyst/SQL-sales-product-analysis/README.md

 ## Recommendations

 - Focus sales and marketing efforts on top subcategories and high-value customer segments.
-- Deep-dive into December sales spikes for Sales Territory 1 to identify drivers.
+- Deep-dive into December sales spikes for Sales in Canada to identify drivers.
 - Leverage financial and HR insights for better talent and cost management.